ubm-driverless/ubm-docs/docs/guides/ADD_DOCUMENTATION.md

     - Write one or more Markdown files (`.md`) and place them in the most appropriate subfolder within the `docs/` directory.
         - If you need to add a subsection:
             1. Create a new subfolder inside an existing subfolder in the `docs/` directory.
-            2. Add your documentation files to this folder.
-Consider that the first element shown when the subsection is selected is the first file in alphabetical order.
-A good practice is to add a `0_` prefix. (a.e. `0_firstfile`)
+            2. Please add your documentation files to this folder.
+Keep in mind that the first file displayed when the folder is opened on the website will be the file that comes first in alphabetical order, unless an `index.md` file is present.
+It is a good practice to include an `index.md` file that provides an overview of the folder's contents.
         - If you need to add a new section (a new tab):
             1. Create a new folder inside the `docs/` directory.
             2. Add an `index.md` file to the new folder.
 The content of this file will be displayed when the tab is clicked.